 How to write a technical or scientific report

-This article gives some general guidelines on writing a technical or scientific report.
-It describes the 'standard model' of report writing, and some alternatives.
-The article is intended for students who are currently undertaking undergraduate or master's degree projects, or expect to do so in the near future.
-However, some parts of it will apply to people who have to write in the course of business, particularly in technology.
+This article is about writing a technical report or scientific paper.
+In it, I describe the conventional 'standard model' of report writing, and some possible alternatives.
+I wrote this article for students who are currently undertaking undergraduate or master's degree projects, or expect to do so in the near future.
+However, some parts will be relevant to people who write in the course of business.

-When I first wrote this article, back in the mid-90s, most reports and scientific articles were still circulated in printed form.
-These days, web-based publishing seems to be more commonplace, even for prestigious scientific journals.
-I've encountered the view that web-based articles are expected to be quick and dirty, and don't have to reach the same standards that print does.
-I would argue that the opposite is the case -- there is so much material on the web, both reliable and unreliable, that a high standard of clarity and organization is more important than it is for print.
-There's just too much else for us to read online, to force ourselves to read things that are disorganized or stylistically jarring.
+When I first wrote this article, back in the mid-1990s, we still presented most reports and scientific papers in printed form.
+These days, web-based publishing is commonplace, even for prestigious scientific journals.
+I've encountered the view that it's OK for web-based articles to be rushed and crude, that they don't have to reach the same authorial standards that apply to print.
+I would argue that the opposite is the case -- there is so much material on the web, both reliable and unreliable, that a high standard of clarity and organization is more important there than in print.
+There's just too much online, to force ourselves to read things that are disorganized or stylistically jarring.

-Please note that I'm writing for a British readership.
-Probably some of what follows will apply in other English-speaking countries, but I can't be sure of that.
+Please note that I'm writing primarily for a British readership.
+Some of what follows may be relevant in other English-speaking countries, but I can't be sure.

 Contents